Backup Client Usage¶

 # proxmox-backup-client catalog shell host/elsa/2019-12-03T09:35:01Z root.pxar Starting interactive shell pxar:/ > ls bin boot dev etc home lib lib32 ...

 Using the catalog for navigation reduces the overhead considerably because only the catalog needs to be downloaded and, optionally, decrypted.
-The actual chunks are only accessed if the metadata in the catalog is not enough or for the actual restore.
+The actual chunks are only accessed if the metadata in the catalog is insufficient or for the actual restore.

 ls are the commands used to change